PyPSA/atlite/doc/ug_cutout.rst

 Note that you can likewise pass the bounds as a tuple of floats in the form (x1, y1, x2, y2).
-The preparation of a cutout may take some time depending on the queue.
+The preparation of a cutout may take some time depending on the queueing time of your request.